Haslet, Texas: Geography

 According to the United States Census Bureau, the town has a total area of 21.2 sqkm, of which 0.05 sqkm, or 0.22%, is water.
 Haslet is 702 ft. above sea level.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Haslet has a humid subtropical climate, Cfa on climate maps.

 Demographics

-2020 census

 As of the 2020 United States census, there were 1,952 people, 835 households, and 730 families residing in the city.